Skip to content

 Nos meilleurs conseils pour combattre le mal de mer

-Our top tips for combating seasickness
+Our top tips for fighting seasickness

-No need to panic.
+Don't panic.
 Seasickness, that out-of-sync dance between your brain and the waves, can affect the best of us!

 Where does seasickness come from?
 Causes

-It is this information mismatch that creates sensory confusion in the brain, and causes motion sickness or seasickness.
+It's this information mismatch that creates sensory confusion in the brain, and causes motion sickness or seasickness.

 What are the symptoms of seasickness?